The Training

 Pilot courses delivered by Fly EPT Spain are certified and approved by the Spanish Civil Aeronautical Authority; Spanish: Agencia Estatal de Seguridad Aerea (AESA), are internationally recognised and accepted by all European Aviation Safety Agency (EASA) country member states and by all states that recognize and accept EASA provisions and regulations.

-The EASA-country member state that issues your PPL is therefore entirely your choice.
+The EASA-country state licence issue (SOLI) that issues your PPL is therefore entirely your choice

-For example, a German student completing their PPL flight training course in Spain is free afterwards to present their EASA PPL(A) course completion certificate to the national civil aviation authority of Germany for the issuance of their licence.
+For example, a German student completing their PPL flight training course in Spain is free afterwards to present their EASA PPL(A) course completion certificate and skill test report form to the national civil aviation authority of Germany for the issuance of their licence.

-British pilots, post-Brexit, are encouraged to apply to the Irish Aviation Authority (IAA).
+British pilots, post-Brexit, are encouraged to initially apply to the Irish Aviation Authority (IAA).
 This said, there are many more highly recommended European countries that can be considered.
-To convert EASA to UK CAA, is a very simple formality explained here
+To convert EASA to UK CAA, is a very simple formality explained here.

 The EASA PPL(A) is valid throughout Europe and is usually acceptable worldwide subject to individual national requirements.